io7lab/io7-platform-cloud/README.md

 1. https://github.com/io7lab/io7-platform-cloud : The current repository.
 It contains installation shell scripts to install the following components of the io7 IoT Platform server on a Linux server, such as an AWS EC2 instance or a dedicated server.
     1. https://github.com/io7lab/io7-api-server : The REST API server that handles device registration, deregistration, and application keys.
 Part of the io7 IoT Platform server.
     2. https://github.com/io7lab/io7-management-web : The web frontend for the io7 Platform.
 Part of the io7 IoT Platform server.
     3. https://github.com/io7lab/node-red-contrib-io7 : NodeRED node that makes it easy to develop NodeRED flows.
 Equivalent to node-red-contrib-scx-ibmiotapp for io7.
-Part of the io7 IoT Platform server.
+Part of the io7 IoT Platform server. *(For a code-first Python alternative to NodeRED flows, see [io7app](https://github.com/io7lab/io7app) below.)*
     4. https://github.com/io7lab/io7_jwt_security : Mosquitto plugin to reuse the Management Web's JWT as the MQTT over WebSocket connection credential.
     5. https://github.com/io7lab/io7-nodered-auth : Node package for NodeRED admin authentication against the io7 API server.
 2. https://github.com/io7lab/IO7F8266 : ESP8266 Arduino library to help develop Arduino io7 devices easily.